joynal/kafka-experiment/readme.md

 ## Pre-requisites

 * Install kafka from official [guide](https://kafka.apache.org/quickstart).
-* Nodejs > 8.5.0, should run any version of 8.
+* Nodejs > 8.5.0, should run on any version of node 8.

 ## Step 1: Start the server